 - Social media - Follow @bvschools on Twitter or like Blue Valley Schools on Facebook.

-- Email - Students, staff and families will receive an email with weather-related school closing information.
+- Email - Staff and families will receive an email with weather-related school closing information.

 - Text - Texts will be sent to all families with a mobile number on file.
 If you do not receive a text, make sure you have a mobile number entered in ParentVUE or call the front office of your child's school.